isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * 22 Nov : [TaxEdge Series: Pillar One and the New Era of International Taxation: Challenges and Opportunities in Asia and Beyond](#22nov-ta-id)
 * 15 Nov : [Law 101 for Tax Professionals: Interpretation of Tax Acts and Cases](#15nov-ta-id)
 * 6 Nov : [Guide to corporate tax filing for SMEs and common pitfalls to avoid](#6nov-ta-id)

+Join us in this webinar led by Ms Seah Huaikuan, Senior Manager from IRAS Property Tax Division.
+This webinar will cover:

+* Basic principles of Stamp Duty and types of Stamp Duty
+* Who is liable to pay stamp duty and when to pay
+* Common Stamp Duty Remissions and Exemptions
+* Stamp Duty Relief

 <a id="10dec-ta-id"></a>
 #### **TaxEdge Series: Update on recent U.S. inbound tax developments and tax policy outlook**<br>